fadeoutsoftware/WASDI/docs/PythonCookbook/ImportAndPreprocess.rst

    sphinx-quickstart on Mon Apr 19 16:00:28 2021.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.
-.. _ImportSearchedImages
+.. _ImportAndPreprocess

-Import Images after a Search
+Import And Pre-Process
 =========================================
-The following code show how to import the Workspace the results of a search.
+Often you may need to pre-process your images before beeing able to work.
+This snippets shows a convenient method to automatically pre-process all the imported images

 Prerequisites